Phase angle, time delay and frequency - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-from time delay (time of arrival difference ITD) and frequency
+phase shift from time delay, time of arrival difference, and frequency

-Connection between phase, phase angle, frequency and time of arrival Δ t (delay)
+Connection between phase, phase angle, frequency, time of arrival Δ t (delay), and ITD

-The word phase has a clear definition for pure traveling sinusoidal waves,
+The word phase has a clear definition for two pure traveling AC sinusoidal waves,

 but not for music signals.

-Polarity reversal (pol-rev) is not phase shift on the time axis t.
+Polarity reversal (pol-rev) is never phase shift on the time axis t.

 Sinosoidial Wave